slcz/gomoku/README.md

     I ← α I(m) + I(f)
 ```
 Where α is credit factor for the first mover, _I(m)_ is the feature vectors of the first mover and I(f) the feature vectors of the next mover.
 I is the final input vector, which is used for feed forward neural networks.

+Attached sample parameter file (theta) plays decently well.
+It is the result of AI self playing for a few thousand games.
+It easily beats beginner-intermediate human players.